elo2cx0/libft_tester/README.md

 ```

 ------------------------------------------------------------------------------------------------------
-We included string.h and linked the strlcpy.o and strlcat.o files from
+Files strlcpy.c, strlcat.c, and string.h from the FreeBSD system ([libbsd-0.12.2](https://sources.debian.org/src/libbsd/0.12.2-2))
+were added to the libbsd/ folder under the names bsd\_strlcpy.c, bsd\_strlcat.c,
-the FreeBSD system for testing the strlcpy() and strlcat() functions,
+and bsd\_string.h for testing the strlcpy() and strlcat() functions,
-respectively, allowing us to compare the original functions with our own
+allowing us to compare the execution of the original BSD functions with that of
-implementation.
+our own implementations.

 ## **License**